Phenomenological Concepts and Methods for HCI Research

 Post-Workshop Publication

-Authors will be invited to submit extended versions of their papers for potential publication in a dedicated volume of the LNCS (Springer) series collecting papers from INTERACT 2025 workshops, thereby further fostering ongoing dialogue and collaboration around phenomenology in HCI.
+The papers accepted for the workshop will be published in the CEUR Workshop Proceedings.
+Authors also will be invited to submit extended versions of their papers for potential publication in a special issue of the Journal of Interactive Systems (JIS), thereby further fostering ongoing dialogue and collaboration around phenomenology in HCI.

 Registration